Richton Park, Illinois: Education

-Rich Township High School and Southland College Preparatory Charter High School are the two public high schools that serve Richton Park, both schools are located in the village.
+Rich Township High School Fine Arts and Communications Campus and Southland College Preparatory Charter High School are the two public high schools that serve Richton Park, both schools are located in the village.

 The Richton Park Public Library District has served the village since 1972.

+Transportation

+The Richton Park station provides Metra commuter rail service along the Metra Electric District.
+Trains travel north to Millennium station in Chicago, and south to University Park station.